Eyjafjallajokull/atmega-pinhole/README.md

 	parallel.protocol=bsd
 	parallel.delay=200

-Now start Arduino ide from terminal to see logs.
 In Tools menu select "Parallel programmer", select board "Arduino NG or older /w Atmega168" and finally "Burn bootloader".
 Wait few minutes.

 Microcontroller is now ready to be programmed.
 Disconnect ISP programmer, connect serial to usb adapter (RX, TX, power), and led diode to pin 13.
 In Arduino Ide load blink example (File>Examples>Basics>Blink).
 Press reset button on breadboard, and then (within few seconds) press upload button in ide.
 If led blinks - your controller is ready.